Decisive advance

 Challenges on the energy market

-Experts see the need to add sufficient flexible capacities to balance out the imbalances on the supply and demand side.
+Experts see the need to add sufficient flexible capacities in order to balance out the imbalances on the supply and demand side.

 The necessary expansion of the grid infrastructure is also seen as a key challenge for renewable energies, according to the top management of OeMAG.
 "Security of supply needs strong electricity grids in order to absorb the enormous power peaks," explains Röthlin.